“It has helped her become more resilient and is building on her confidence when dealing with the many types of people she encounters.”

 Department of Education principal advisor on the project Richard Sanders said the NDIA school-to-work project “played a vital role in complementing the work of schools in preparing students for work and life as an adult”.

-Leanne Bridges’ daughter Ella, 15, joined the school-to-work project five months ago and has been working one-to-two hours a week at Chatterbox café in Kalamunda.
+Dianne’ daughter Jane, 15, joined the school-to-work project five months ago and has been working one-to-two hours a week at a Cafe.

-Ms Bridges said Ella has also been learning how to interact with customers.
+The café owner said Jane has also been learning how to interact with customers.

 “It has helped her become more resilient and is building on her confidence when dealing with the many types of people she encounters,” she said.

-Ms Bridges organised the placement through a friend and the project pays for Ella’s support worker, who picks her up from school and assists, encourages and supports her with her tasks at the café.
-For Ella, the job comes with some unexpected perks such as taste testing new foods on the menu.
+The café organised the placement through a friend and the project pays for Jane support worker, who picks her up from school and assists, encourages and supports her with her tasks at the café.
+For Jane, the job comes with some unexpected perks such as taste testing new foods on the menu.

-“I like working – it is fun and I make new friends,” Ella said.
+“I like working – it is fun and I make new friends,” Jane said.